mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

       "type": "object",
       "description": "Identifier of the Projection Changes that should match with the Single View Keys fields or the identifierQueryMapping ones from the aggregation.json"
     },
-    "type": {
+    "errorType": {
       "type": "string",
       "enum": [
         "NO_SV_GENERATED",
         "VALIDATION_ERROR",
-        "MORE_SVS_GENERATED_FROM_ONE_PROJECTION_CHANGE",
-        "ERROR_SEND_SVC_EVENT"
+        "UNKNOWN_ERROR",
+        "ERROR_SEND_SVC_EVENT",
+        "SINGLE_VIEW_AGGREGATION_MAX_TIME"
       ],
-      "description": "String describing the cause of the error" },
+      "description": "The cause of the error"
+    },
-    "message": {
+    "errorMessage": {
       "type": "string",
-      "description": "Description of the error"
+      "description": "Further description of the error"
     },
     "resolutionMethod": {
       "type": "string",